aaam1t/aaam1t/README.md

 My name is Amit, and I'm a Software Engineering student in Sydney.
 On my profile you'll find some of the projects I've worked/am working on.

-Most of my more substantial/tangible work is on my company GitHub profile.
+Most of my more substantial/tangible work is on my work GitHub profile.
 Let me know if there's something you'd like to see!

 <!--
 **aaam1t/aaam1t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.